Police detain 400 "Blockupy" activists in Frankfurt

 "Hungry?
 Eat a banker," read one banner protesters held up outside the Messeturm skyscraper housing Goldman Sachs' offices.
 Reuters' Frankfurt office is also in the building.

-Police closed several main roads in Frankfurt - including a main artery into the city that passes by the Messeturm - and flooded the center with officers.
+Police closed several main roads in Frankfurt - including a main artery into the city that passes by the Messeturm - and flooded the centre with officers.
 There was no violence.

 "The Greek austerity measures are making Greece go kaputt even faster," said protester Leonard Loch, 37, from Hamburg.